What is Neuropsychological Testing?

 - Language disorders or delays

-- Visual-spatial, visual-motor, fine motor deficits
+- Visual-spatial, visual-motor, and fine motor deficits

 - Intellectual disability